-Proof is left to you as an exercise (see homework problem 3).
+Proof is left to you as a homework exercise.

 Theorem 19.
 Let ABCD be a rhombus.
 Then it is a parallelogram; in particular, the intersection point of diagonals is the midpoint for each of them.
 Moreover, the diagonals are perpendicular.